-The procedure should show how the effects on airworthiness as well as on operational suitability and environmental protection (where applicable) (where applicable) are analysed, from the very beginning, by reference to the applicable requirements.
+The procedure should show how the effects on airworthiness and environmental protection (where applicable) are analysed, from the very beginning, by reference to the applicable requirements.

-If no specific requirements are applicable to the change or the repair, the above review should be done at the level of the part or system where the change or repair is integrated and where specific airworthiness codes, standards or environmental protection (where applicable) (where applicable) requirements are applicable.
+If no specific requirements are applicable to the change or the repair, the above review should be done at the level of the part or system where the change or repair is integrated and where specific airworthiness or environmental protection (where applicable) requirements are applicable.